inferno-framework/carin-for-blue-button-test-kit/lib/carin_for_blue_button_test_kit/docs/carin_for_blue_button_v2.0.0_client_suite_description.md

 is recommended, but not required, to:
 1. Update the Authorization tab of the C4BB Client Search Tests collection in Postman to a random value
 2. When starting the tests, provide the same value in the access_token input.

+## Current Limitations

+This test kit is still in draft form and does not test all of the requirements and features described in the CARIN IG For Blue Button.
+You can find information on the requirements that the test kit covers and does not cover in the [Requirements Coverage](https://github.com/inferno-framework/carin-for-blue-button-test-kit/blob/main/lib/carin_for_blue_button_test_kit/requirements/generated/carin-for-blue-button-test-kit_requirements_coverage.csv)
+CSV document.

+Specific current limitations to highlight include:
+   - Testers must manually configure their client system to connect to a specific target patient and ingest specific curated sample CARIN data.
+Future versions of the test may allow more flexibility in the patient identity and the associated data.